There’s nothing quite like a Botswana safari. In fact, The Telegraph even named it ‘the BEST safari in Africa’.

 Alternatively, if you were going the other way, you might find it easier to fly into Windhoek, Namibia and fly out of Livingstone or Vic Falls.

-Cool Things To Do: Both towns offer pretty much the same activities.
+Both towns offer pretty much the same activities.
 Although they are a little cheaper on the Zimbabwe side, I much prefer Livingstone as it’s much less touristy (in town).
 You have a ton of activity options here, including; Victoria Falls, bungee jumping, white water rafting, the Devil’s Pool micro lighting, bicycle tours, helicopter rides, sunset cruises… the list goes on and on and on.
+For a full list of things to do at Victoria Falls, have a read of this post.

 Time Needed: 3 – 5 Days (you could manage in a day or two if you just saw Victoria Falls and did no other activities, I could stay here for a month personally).